aroemers/sibiro/README.md

 ##### `wrap-routes`

-If you want your handler to be unaware of the available routes, but do want the matched route information, you can wrap your handler with `wrap-routes`.
 This middleware takes compiled and uncompiled routes as an argument.
 On an incoming request, it merges the result of `match-uri` of the request with the request, and calls the wrapped handler.
-This way, the wrapped handler receives both `:route-handler` and `:route-params`.
+This way, the wrapped handler receives both `:route-handler` and `:route-params`, if a match was found.

-> NOTE: A `wrap-routes-alts` also exists.
-> It works the same as `wrap-routes`, but uses `match-uris` instead of `match-uri`.
+##### `wrap-try-alts`

-> This can very well be combined with `wrap-try-alts`, trying each alternative until a non-nil response is returned.
+This wraps the handler by merging in each entry from the `:alternatives` in the request one by one, until a non-nil response is given from the handler.
+The first time the request is passed as is to the handler.

 ##### `route-handler`

-A basic handler that uses the information from above `wrap-routes` is the function `route-handler`.
+A basic handler that uses the information from above `wrap-routes`.
 It assumes the `:route-handler` value is a request handler, and calls that with the request.
+If no `:route-handler` is available, a 404 response is returned.

 ##### `make-handler`

-If all you need is the above basic `route-handler`, you can call `make-handler` with the (compiled or uncompiled) routes, and you get the `route-handler` wrapped with `wrap-routes` back.
+If all you need is the above basic `route-handler`, you can call `make-handler` with the (compiled or uncompiled) routes, and you get the `route-handler` wrapped with `wrap-try-alts` and `wrap-routes` back.
 A voila, a basic request handler using sibiro.

-> NOTE: A `make-handler-alts` also exists.
-> It wraps `route-handler` with `wrap-try-alts` and `wrap-routes-alts`.

 ## Benefits